brightzheng100/instana-server-on-roks/README.md

 installing-instana-server-components-patches-for-units
 ```

-It may take a while, say roughly 30mins, to be fully ready and you should be able to see Pods created in both namespace "instana-core" and "instana-units".
+It may take a while, say roughly 15-30 mins, to be fully ready and you should be able to see Pods created in both namespace "instana-core" and "instana-units".

 How to access it?
 Try this: